 Notwithstanding the above, the Company has been declaring dividends on an annual basis.
-Dividend payouts are communicated to shareholders via the financial results announcement made through SGXNET.
+Dividend pay-outs are communicated to shareholders via the financial results announcement through SGXNET.

-The Company has proposed a tax-exempt one-tier final dividend of two and a half (2.5) Singapore cents per ordinary share for FY2016, subject to shareholders' approval at the forthcoming Annual General Meeting.
+The Company has proposed a tax-exempt one-tier final dividend of three (3) Singapore cents per ordinary share for FY2017 for approval by shareholders at the forthcoming annual general meeting.